Adıyaman Province: Republican era

-In 2023, a 7.8 magnitude earthquake hit Adıyaman.
+In 2023, 7.8 and 7.5 magnitude earthquakes in Kahramanmaraş also affected Adıyaman.

 Geography

 The province consists of the districts Adıyaman (center district), Besni, Çelikhan, Gerger, Gölbaşı, Kâhta, Samsat, Sincik and Tut.

 Demographics

 Out of the 339 villages in the province, 296 are populated by Kurds while the remaining 43 are populated by Turks.
 In terms of religious affiliation, 293 of the villages have an Hanafi population, 80 villages with an Alevi population and two villages are reported to having a Shafi'i population.

 The majority of the population is Hanafi Kurdish, with a significant Kurdish Alevi population.
 One estimate from 2014 places the Alevi population at 11%.
 The province is generally more pious than other Kurdish areas in Turkey and has been a hotspot for radicalization and Islamism in recent years (see Dokumacılar).
 Historian Şahidin Şimşek argued that Hanafi adherents in the province had been manipulated by the state to believe that Kurdish nationalism equated to Alevism.
 Another theory points at the poverty in the province.

 The Kurdish tribes in the province include the Alikan, Atman, Balyan, Belikan tribe, Bêzikan, Birîmşa, Bîstikan, Canbegan, Celikan, Dêrsimî, Dirêjan, Gewozî, Hevêdan, Heyderan, Hûriyan, Izol, Kawan, Kerdizan, Kîkan, Kirvar, Mirdesan, Molikan, Mukriyan, Pîrvan, Reşwan, Şavak, Sinemilli, Sînanka, Şêxbizin and the Teşikan tribe.

 The Alevis of the western districts of Besni, Gölbaşı and Tut are Turkmen and Kurdish.